Event-based MILP models for ride pooling applications: Mixed Integer Linear Programming Formulations

 Similarly, the set of \emph{drop-off nodes} corresponds to events where a request (or user) $i \in R$ is dropped off and is given by

-Note that for each request $i \in R$ there is only one pick-up and one drop-off location, but more than one potential pick-up node and drop-off node.
-Hence, there is a unique mapping of nodes to locations, while a location may be associated to many different nodes.
-For convenience, we write $V_0 \coloneqq \{\boldsymbol{0}\}$.
+Note that for each request $i \in R$ there is only one pick-up and one drop-off location, but in general more than one potential pick-up node and drop-off node.
+Hence, there is a unique mapping of nodes to locations, while a location may be associated with many different nodes.
+The depot-node $\boldsymbol{0}\coloneqq (0,\ldots,0)$ is associated with the location of the depot, and we write $V_0 \coloneqq \{\boldsymbol{0}\}$.
 The overall set of nodes $V$ is then given by

 The arc set $A$ of $G$ is defined by the set of possible transits between pairs of event nodes in $V$.
 It is composed of six subsets, i.e.,

 where the subsets $A_i$, $i=1,\dots,6$ are defined as follows: \begin{itemize} \item Arcs that describe the transit from a pick-up node in a set $V_{i^+}$, i.e., from a user $i$'s pick-up location, to a drop-off node in $V_{j^-}$, i.e., to the drop-off location of a user $j$, where $j=i$ is possible, but where $j$ may also be another user from the current passengers in the vehicle: